-- 2.10.
+2.10.
 The reactor management2 should ensure that the management system provides a framework for managing, performing and assessing the activities necessary to prevent, detect, monitor, assess and mitigate ageing effects.
-The documentation of the management system should include descriptions of the organizational structure (see Requirement 68 of SSR-3 [1]), functional responsibilities, levels of authority, and the interactions of those managing, performing and assessing the adequacy of ageing management activities.
-It should also include other management measures, including planning, scheduling, resource allocation and human factors. - 2.11.
-The reactor management should ensure that ageing management activities are planned and performed, and their results recorded, in accordance with approved procedures that are included in the documentation of the management system.
+The documentation of the management system should include descriptions of the organizational structure (see Requirement 68 of SSR-3 [1]), and the functional responsibilities, levels of authority, and the interactions of those managing, performing and assessing the adequacy of ageing management activities.
+It the documentation should also include other management measures, including planning, scheduling, resource allocation and human factors.